AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## What can I do if Windows server migration stops in the "Prepare For Rsync Disk 0" stage?

-If Windows server migration stops in the "Prepare For Rsync Disk 0" stage and `VssSnapshotul::VssSnapshotul GetSnapshotul Failed: 0x80042308` is displayed in the log file, perform the following steps:
+If Windows server migration stops in the "Prepare For Rsync Disk 0" stage and `VssSnapshotul::VssSnapshotul GetSnapshotul Failed:0x80042308` is displayed in the log file, perform the following steps:

 1. Enable the Volume Shadow Copy service.
     1. Log on to your on-premises server.
 Click **Start**, enter **services.msc** in the search box, and then press Enter.